joshbegley/nyt-latest/README.md

 `Processions through central London will bookend a coronation service in Westminster Abbey.
 King Charles III and other members of the royal family will also make an appearance on the balcony of Buckingham Palace.`\
 https://nytimes.com/2023/05/06/world/europe/uk-coronation-schedule-timings.html?searchResultPosition=6

-**More than 13,000 Are Evacuated as Wildfires Burn in Western Canada**\
+**More Than 13,000 Are Evacuated as Wildfires Burn in Western Canada**\
-`More than 100 wildfires were burning across Alberta on Friday night.
+`Over 100 wildfires were burning across Alberta on Saturday morning.
 Conditions conducive to fires were also expected in the U.S. Southwest over the weekend.`\
 https://nytimes.com/2023/05/06/world/canada/wildfire-western-canada-evacuation.html?searchResultPosition=7

 **Your Coronation Briefing**\